There are a lot of logistics solutions out there, including:

 Hiring a 4PL can be very costly.
 The jump in cost from a 3PL to a 4PL may not affect larger companies (as they are making enough revenue to offset it), but smaller companies likely cannot afford it.

-In addition, while LLPs might lead to cost optimization in the long run for large businesses, small to midsize companies might not achieve that cost optimization because of reduced purchasing capabilities, and because the savings they reap are less than what they’re spending on the 4PL.
+In addition, while LLPs might lead to cost optimisation in the long run for large businesses, small to midsize companies might not achieve that cost optimisation because of reduced purchasing capabilities, and because the savings they reap are less than what they’re spending on the 4PL.

 “We love that ShipBob allows us to keep low overhead by not having to do shipping ourselves.
 Having the ability to outsource that to a third party logistics company that could provide us affordable pricing, customer service, and a software platform that was really intuitive that was linked to our website and all the rest of our platforms, giving us all those real time insights — it was a game changer.”

 Nathan Garrison, Co-Founder and CEO of Sharkbanz

 Going from managing logistics in-house or through a 3PL to completely giving up their entire supply chain management can be quite challenging.